-ENGL 352 - Images of the Divine and the Human Imagination: Romantic Poetry
+ENGL 352 - Images of the Divine and the Human Imagination: Romantic Poetry mind."

-Descriptions of the Romantic period include such statements as, "God is in the trees and in the earth and in me."
-"God is in the sky."
-"Poetic inspiration is totally a product of the human mind."
 How are we to respond to these evaluations?
 This course will focus on Romantic poetry which expresses poets' intense interest in and expression of their engagement with questions about the relationship between the human mind and the mysteries of the Divine.